The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 Impressions

-A luxury resort for the Feldhaus´ chickens
+A luxury home for the Feldhaus hens

-1993 - short anecdote
+1993 - little anecdote

 New tunnel kiln with tunnel kiln dryer